• Skip to primary navigation

 Home » Blog

-Looking for the perfect neutral beige paint color for your home?
-Let’s talk about Benjamin Moore Stone Hearth and if it might be right for your home!
+Searching for that just-right neutral beige paint color?
+Benjamin Moore Stone Hearth might just be the right one for your home.

 Benjamin Moore Stone Hearth is a warm, stony beige.
-It's a unique color because of its balanced undertones and its ability to morph itself in different lighting situations.
+It's a unique color because of its balanced undertones that means it can shift beautifully depending on the light.
+It keeps a room feeling interesting all day long.

 Benjamin Moore Stone Hearth Paint Color Guide